iifawzi/foodi/README.md

 ##### Infrastructure layer:

-The infrastructure layer is where the `adapters` are implemented, here you can find all the `eloquent` implementations of the repositories as well as the mailing service implementation.
-The driving adapters ( controllers ) are defined in the core directory `app`.
+The infrastructure layer serves as the foundation for a software system, housing implementations of the adapters both, the `repositories` and the `mailing service`.
+In this layer, you'll find the `eloquent` repositories implementations. on the other side, the `driven` adapters are defined in the core directory `app`.
+The infrastructure layer handles the technical and operational aspects that support the application's functionality.

 ### System Architecture